Medea

 Jason has abandoned his wife, Medea, and their two children.
 He is planning the wedding arrangements for his remarriage to Creusa, the daughter of Creon, king of the land, with the hope that this marriage will bring him security and prosperity.

 News spreads of Medea’s hateful cursing of her husband and his new fiancée.
 Fearing she plans revenge, Creon banishes Medea and her children.
-After pleading for mercy, Medea is allowed one day before she must leave, during which completes her infamous quest for "justice"— killing Creusa and Creon with a wedding gift covered in poison, before committing the final gruesome act of killing her own children.
+After pleading for mercy, Medea is allowed one day before she must leave, during which she completes her infamous quest for "justice"— killing Creusa and Creon with a wedding gift covered in poison before committing the final gruesome act of killing her own children.

 Medea is not just a story about gods and kings, myths and legends, dragons and golden fleeces.
 It’s a powerful exploration of displacement, belonging, and identity.